 The AS4696:2023Australian Standard for the hygienic production and transportation of meat and meat products for human consumption and the Australian Standards for other species detail the post-mortem inspection requirements for all animals slaughtered at abattoirs both domestic and export.

 There are extra inspection procedures to meet certain export market requirements that are in addition to those detailed in the standard.
-These extra requirements will be provided by the company work instructions.
+These extra requirements will be provided by the controlling authority work instructions.

 Important note: In 2020 the Australian Meat Regulators Group (AMRG) approved 14 alternative techniques and procedures for post mortem-inspection and dispositions outlined in Schedules 2 and 3 of the Australian Standard.
 AMRG released the following guidelines Guideline 2020:1.
-Post-Mortem Meat Inspection – Alternative techniques to Schedule 2 and 3 of AS 4696:2007 which for domestic abattoirs means there are changes to some current inspection and disposition practices.
+Post-Mortem Meat Inspection – Alternative techniques to Schedule 2 and 3 of AS 4696:2023 which for domestic abattoirs means there are changes to some current inspection and disposition practices.
 These changes include more visual inspections and less requirements for incisions in Schedule 2 as well as more detail regarding acute and chronic nature of conditions with regard to disposition judgements in Schedule 3

-In export plants the amendments set out in the guidelines will apply only after the standard AS4696: 2007 is formally amended.
+In export plants the amendments set out in the guidelines will apply only after the standard AS4696: 20 23is formally amended.
 However, for export plants even after standard is formally modified the matter of importing country requirements means that an equivalence argument will have to be had on a market by market basis before the changes to Schedule 2 and 3 can be implemented.

 More information about this Guideline and associated Fact Sheets can be found on the MINTRAC website: www.mintrac.com.au

 The carcase and viscera must be inspected.
 Only the heads of cattle and buffalo require inspecting unless part of the head including the tongue is going to be kept for human consumption.
+An approved batching program negates the need to inspect the head only the recovered parts.

 In the Schedule 2 of the Australian Standard details are given in table form as below: